IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/sorting.md

 ```

 ## Sorting Indicators
 Having a certain amount of sorted columns could be really confusing if there is no indication of the sorted order.

 The **{ComponentName}** provides a solution for this problem by indicating the index of each sorted column.

 <!-- ComponentStart: Grid -->

 <code-view style="height:550px"
-           data-demos-base-url="{environment:demosBaseUrl}"
+           data-demos-base-url="{environment:dvDemosBaseUrl}"
-           iframe-src="{environment:demosBaseUrl}/{ComponentSample}-sorting-indicators"
+           iframe-src="{environment:dvDemosBaseUrl}/{ComponentSample}-sorting-indicators"
            github-src="{ComponentSample}/sorting-indicators" >
 </code-view>